juicecube/env-status/README.md

   `npx -p env-status env-status --gen` will generate the json file for publishing.

-- **env-status-version-validate**
+- **merge-validate**

-  Validate whether package version is consistant with version in branch name, config this command as your git hook.
+  Validate whether a source branch can be merged into target branch.

 - **arc-diff**